Surgery for gallbladder cancer

-Gallbladder cancers are sometimes found incidentally (by accident) after a person has a cholecystectomy for another reason, such as gallstones.
-If the cancer is found to be at a very early stage (T1a) and is thought to have been completely removed, no further surgery may be needed.
-If there's a chance the cancer may have spread beyond the gallbladder, more extensive surgery may be advised.
+Gallbladder cancers are sometimes found by accident after a person has a cholecystectomy for another reason, such as gallstones.
+If the cancer is at a very early stage (T1a) and is thought to have been removed completely, no further surgery may be needed.
+If there’s a chance the cancer may have spread beyond the gallbladder, more extensive surgery may be advised.

 A simple cholecystectomy can be done in 2 ways:

 Laparoscopic cholecystectomy: This is the most common way to remove a gallbladder for non-cancerous problems, such as gallstones.
-This method uses a laparoscope, a thin, flexible tube with a tiny video camera on the end that is inserted through a small cut in the skin of the patient's abdomen.
-Long surgical tools are placed through several other small openings to remove the gallbladder.
+The surgeon uses a laparoscope, a thin, flexible tube with a tiny video camera on the end that is inserted through a small cut in the skin of the abdomen.
+Long surgical tools are placed through other small openings to remove the gallbladder.

 Open cholecystectomy: In this approach, the surgeon removes the gallbladder through a large incision (cut) in the abdominal wall.
 This method is sometimes used if a non-cancerous gallbladder problem is suspected (such as gallstones), which in some cases may lead to the discovery of gallbladder cancer.
 But if gallbladder cancer is suspected before surgery, doctors prefer to do an extended cholecystectomy.